inglettronald/DulkirMod-Fabric/README.md

 Future home of dulkirmod for modern versions of minecraft.

-## Beta 1.0 will be available on **JULY 31st**!
-You are welcome to compile stuff before this but there is more that will be added before the first beta :)
+## Beta 1.0 is available now!
+See the release panel on the right side for download links

 DulkirMod 1.8.9 Can be found [here](https://github.com/inglettronald/DulkirMod).